 Leviticus 16:23-25 “Then Aaron is to go into the Tent of Meeting and take off the linen garments he put on before he entered the Most Holy Place, and he is to leave them there.
 He shall bathe himself with water in a holy place and put on his regular garments.
 Then he shall come out and sacrifice the burnt offering for himself and the burnt offering for the people, to make atonement for himself and for the people.
 He shall also burn the fat of the sin offering on the altar.

-Jesus again left this clothes at the altar which was his tomb—the shroud of Turin.
-Somehow there was provided for Him a new set of clothes (clothes that a gardener might wear), and may have been left behind by the gardener.
+Jesus again left His clothes at the altar, which was His tomb—the shroud of Turin.
+Somehow there was provided for Him a new set of clothes (clothes that a gardener might wear) and may have been left behind by the gardener.
 Here it could be that this new set of clothes is typified by the High Priest Joshua receiving a new set of clothes to replace his filthy garments.
 (Zechariah 3:3-4).

 26 “The man who releases the goat as a scapegoat must wash his clothes and bathe himself with water; afterward he may come into the camp.

 27 The bull and the goat for the sin offerings, whose blood was brought into the Most Holy Place to make atonement, must be taken outside the camp; their hides, flesh and offal are to be burned up.

 Jesus was burned up outside the camp as the sin offering for the entire world.